brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

     log = new Logger()

-In the presence of this special syntax, how were they going to offer singleton objects?
+In the presence of this special syntax, how did they manage to offer singleton objects?

 1. The Gang of Four did not take the easy way out and use :doc:`/python/module-globals/index` because it did not work particularly well in early versions of the C++ language.
-   There, global names all shared a single crowded global namespace, so elaborate naming conventions were necessary to prevent names from different libraries from colliding.
+   There, global names all shared a single crowded global namespace, and elaborate naming conventions were necessary to prevent names from different libraries from colliding.
+   So the Gang judged that adding both a class and its singleton instance to the global namespace was excessive.
    And since C++ programmers couldn’t control the order in which global objects were initialized, no global object could depend upon being able to call any other.